 The only time we might cancel a trip due to cold weather is if the National Weather Service has issued a Wind Chill Warning for the duration of your trip.

 Due to safety and disease control, your dog cannot run with the team.
 If you need to bring your dog, they must stay in your vehicle or, if it’s too cold, in your kennel in the warming cabin.
 They cannot run loose on the property or meet the sled dogs.

 Please let us know in advance.
 We can typically accommodate vegetarian or some allergy diets.
 You are always welcome to bring your own food/snacks on the trail.

-There is a restroom in the warming cabin for use before and after your trip.
+There is a restroom near the warming cabin for use before and after your trip.
 Once on the trail, no facilities are available (except trees & bushes) but you’re usually not away from the cabin for more than 2-3 hours at a time.

 Please refer to the next section regarding clothing.

 Our customers are usually comfortable in normal outdoor winter clothes.
 We recommend dressing in layers.
 Long underwear, snow pants or wool pants, sweater and a parka or shell, hats, scarves, etc.

 Boots: Warm boots like Sorels, Steger Mukluks, LaCrosse Pac Boots work well.
 Hiking boots are not warm enough!
 We have extra boots if you need to borrow them.
 We recommend only one pair of socks!
 Good wool socks, that is.
 One pair gives more room for your feet to move and heat to migrate into the toe area of the boot.